-Over the next 10 years he worked on assignment for almost every major magazine (such as Car & Driver, Fortune, Geo, Life, Look, Money, Newsweek, People, Playboy, Saturday Evening Post, Sports Illustrated, Time, Travel & Leisure).
+Al Satterwhite started working as a photographer at The St. Petersburg Times in Florida while in high school, covering major news stories in the Southeast.
+Then, after a year as the Governor of Florida's personal photographer, he left to start a career as a freelance magazine photographer.
+Over the next 10 years he worked on assignment for almost every major magazine (Automobile, Car & Driver, Fortune, Geo, Life, Look, Money, Newsweek, People, Playboy, Sports Illustrated, Time, Travel & Leisure, to name a few).